oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

   ![application](images/panes.png " ")

-7. Now **Run** this page clicking the green play button at the top right of Page Designer.

-    And here you see the other Master-Detail layout, other than Stacked one, in which three panel are displayed:
+7. Now **Run** this page clicking the green play button at the top right of Page Designer and here you see the other Master-Detail layout, other than Stacked one, in which three panel are displayed:

     -	**Left vertical Panel**: Here S\_ORD Master table primary and secondary display columns (DATE\_ORDERED, PAYMENT\_TYPE) are displayed.